 The windows can be opened for ventilating the cabin before getting in the vehicle.

 With unlock button (Keyless entry system)

-Press once, then press again within 1.5 seconds and hold.
+Press once, then press again immediately and hold.

 After the doors and the liftgate are unlocked, the two front windows and the moonroof open while the unlock button is pressed.